Atari Word Processor: Description

 The program shipped on two floppy disks, a copy protected one containing the program itself, and another unprotected disk with various document examples for training.
 It also included a cassette tape that included a lengthy audio recording used as training aid.
 The manual set was in three parts, an alphabetical reference, a training guide, and a one-sheet quick reference.
 The resulting set was packaged in a three-ring binder designed to stand up on a desk for easy reference.
 If the original program disk stopped working, there was no recourse, as Atari did not offer low-cost replacements.

 Movement and basic editing were handled using an extensive list of control keys.
 Basic cursor movement did not use the cursor keys, nor did they follow the WordStar pattern in spite of those being the de facto standard of the era.
 More complex editing and other commands were accessed through multi-level menus, entered by pressing and returning to the editor with the Edit command.

 The Atari machines were limited to a 40-column display, which made editing practical documents difficult.
 The solution in this case used the system's hardware-assisted horizontal scrolling system to move the text as the cursor moved across an 80- or 132-column layout.
 A second system to aid with formatting was a print preview mode which displayed a full-page view in a compressed format using the Atari's high-resolution graphics mode to give an indication of the overall layout.
 This was triggered by pressing the function key.

 The 48 kB RAM of the machines, combined with the large size of the program and the need to load DOS, left only about 10 kB of free memory.
 This limited the length of the documents that could be worked on to about 100 lines, (Note: InfoWorld's review says "up to 200 lines!".) or roughly about one page.
 The amount of free memory was indicated by a bar that moved left as more text was added, with the suggestion that a new document be started once the line reached the left half of the screen.
 This meant longer documents had to be split into parts of a page each and the system included functionality that combined the multiple files back together for printing.
 The single-density, single-sided format used by the disks allowed them to hold about 60 pages.

-Word Processor did not support any of the daisy wheel printers available at the time, only supporting dot matrix printers like Atari's 825 (a relabeled Centronics 737) or the widely recommended Epson MX-80.
+Word Processor supported dot matrix printers like Atari's 825 (a relabeled Centronics 737) and the widely recommended Epson MX-80.
+It also supported the Smith Corona TP-1 daisy wheel printer.